christianbryant/Photo-Sifter/README.md

  ```bash
  Exception: No image files present!
  ```
- If this error is caught, then there were no files in the directory that had the same name as the any of the files names provided in the .txt file:
+ If this error is caught, then there were no files in the directory that had the same name as any of the names of the files provided in the .txt file:
  ```bash
  Exception: Found none of the files that were provided in the file list!